imbrikis/seeessess/README.md

 - A side-scrolling navbar with select elements.
 The elements should infinitely scroll horizontally.
 A work in progress

-### Page 11: Not sure yet
+### Page 11: async example

-- Not sure what this is just yet
+- Learning about async / await